MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/data-scientist-get-started.md

    >[!NOTE]
    >As long as the package versions are the same on R Server as they are locally, you should get the same results.
 You can check for differences using [a remote session "diff report"](remote-execution.md#create-a-diff-report).

+### (3) Get the Swagger-based JSON file

-1. During the authenticated session in which you published the service, download the Swagger-based JSON file specific to this service so that you or other authenticated users can test and consume the service.
-This Swagger file is generated when the service was published.
+During the authenticated session in which you published the service, download the Swagger-based JSON file specific to this service so that you or other authenticated users can test and consume the service.
+This Swagger-based JSON file is generated when the service was published.
 It will be downloaded to the local file system.

+>[!NOTE]
-   See part 3 below for code to get this file after the session ends.
+>See [the next section](#share) for the code to get this Swagger-based JSON file after the session ends.

    ```R
    swagger <- api$swagger()